Welcome to the Adventure of Residential Horse Camp

 On Monday you are assigned your new horse and we design your lessons based on your previous experience and your riding goal.
-You will ride in two sessions per day and each session lasts an hour or more.
+You will ride in two sessions per day and each session lasts approximately an hour.
 Whether you are a beginner or an advanced rider your lessons will compliment your skill level.

 We will be using a skill block system.
 Once we have evaluated each rider’s existing skill level, the rider will then be challenged to master the next skill blocks.
 Riders can move up at their own pace but will enjoy learning new things while improving and utilizing their existing skills.